aquasecurity/trivy/docs/docs/compliance/compliance.md

 ### Command Audit

-Specifiy here the shell command to be used please make sure to add error supression (2>/dev/null)
+Specify here the shell command to be used please make sure to add error supression (2>/dev/null)

 ### Command Platforms